jmorris-dev/brain/README.md

 # brain
-An AI with REPL and browser access, using pinecone for memory.
+An AI with REPL and lynx browser access, using pinecone for memory.
 Just add your OpenAI and Pinecone keys to brain.py

 SOFTWARE LICENSE AGREEMENT